 Why this film?

-Why are we making this film?
+Why did we make this film?

 Because these are great stories

-Because the stories are powerful
+Because these stories are powerful

-Because education is life changing
+Because education is life-changing

 Because these stories can inspire others